Element learning: a systematic approach of accelerating finite element-type methods via machine learning, with applications to radiative transfer: Numerical results

-For the rest of the numerical tests, we shall use the trained neural network with $N_\mr{layer}=4$ for all element learning acceleration, since it provides the best approximation results as is indicated in Figure \ref{fig:samp_train_test_error}.
+{ For the rest of the numerical tests, we shall use the trained neural network with the following setting: number of layers $N_\mr{layer}=4$, hidden layer width $N_\mr{hidden}=2N_\mr{in}$, number of samples $N_\mr{samp}=1000$, and the ELU activation}.